TomPoulton/rspec-puppet-unit-testing/README.md

 [bar_spec.rb](foo/spec/classes/bar_spec.rb) has some other examples for default values and other stuffs

+## Setup

+To get this running for another module:
+- add `puppetlabs_spec_helper` to your Gemfile (or gem install)
+- run `rspec-puppet-init` in the module root as you would normally
+- add the `mock_function` method to the `spec_helper.rb` file
+- add `require 'puppetlabs_spec_helper/module_spec_helper'` to the top of `spec_helper.rb`
+- add `require 'puppetlabs_spec_helper/rake_tasks'` to the top of `Rakefile`

+I think that's it!? [puppetlabs_spec_helper](http://rubygems.org/gems/puppetlabs_spec_helper) is mainly for the `mocha` gem, but it does some other usefull stuff too!

+## Proof

+Almost forgot, you can run this if you want, just clone the repo, `cd` into the `foo` directory, and run `rake spec`.
+If you play around with it and manage to break it let me know, this is all new so I haven't had a chance to properly test it against loads of scenarios or the rspec-puppet matchers (the `should` things, whatever they're called).

 ## The End

-You can use this same setup to mock classes, defined types, and functions within specs that test classes, defined types or functions
+You can use this same setup to mock classes, defined types, and functions within specs for classes, defined types or functions

 I'm new to rspec and rspec-puppet and still relatively new to ruby so there are probably nicer/better ways to do some of this stuff but it works for me so far.